 Temporary sterility is a common side effect of steroids in both males and females.
 In fact, anabolic steroids are so proficient at this that they have actually been studied and approved by the World Health Organization as a male contraceptive possibility.
 Steroids do this by disrupting the various hormones in women which potentiate the ability to have regular menstrual cycles.
 In men, steroids lower Follicle Stimulating Hormone (FSH) to the point where normal production of sperm is not possible.
 This isn´t to say that nobody on a cycle has every conceived; quite the opposite, actually.
 There’ ve been legions of “happy accidents” reported to me by athletes who were on cycles and thought they couldn´t possibly conceive.

 Sterility caused by steroids is temporary, of course, and reverses post-cycle.
 This reversal is typically sped up by the post-cycle therapy which often involves the use of SERMs such as Nolvadex or Clomid , and/or Human Chorionic Gonadotropin.

 (1. Fertil Steril.
 2004 Jan;81(1):226.
 2. Urology.
 2000 Oct 1;56(4):669.3.
 J Clin Endocrinol Metab.
 1985 Oct;61(4):746-52 4.
 Fertil Steril.
 1994 May;61(5):911-4.
 5. Andrologia.
 1985 Sep-Oct;17(5):497-501 6.
 Urol Clin North Am.
 1986 Aug;13(3):455-63.)

 Special thanks to the following:

 And for those who want even more info or perhaps a good vidual representation of what I have mentioned above please see this short clip from national Geographic:

 If you want to pay a bit more and have a little less choice I have found an online Aussie supplier who guarantees shipment and has high quality gear.
-He can be found at gear-oz.net.
+They can be found at gear-phoenix.net.